Plans move ahead for Second Avenue Subway Phase Two in Harlem

 When will it open?
 How will it be funded?
 What are the specific designs?

 Phase Two would add three new stations at 106th and 116th Streets on Second Avenue and connect to the Lexington Line at 125th Street.
-Some of the tunneling has already been done.
+Some of the tunneling has already been done during previous work on the project.

 MTA Capital Construction officials have been making presentations to community boards, neighbors, riders and business owners along Second Avenue and 125th Street in Harlem and East Harlem.